| |

 • sour cream.
 Adds tang and lightens the dressing, use full-fat for the richest flavor.

 • mayonnaise.
 Gives the dressing body and creaminess.
-You can adjust the ratio of sour cream to mayo to your preference.
+Use Homemade Mayonnaise for the best flavor.

 How to Make Sour Cream Potato Salad:

-1. In a large pot filled with water, add the potatoes and a pinch of salt then bring to a boil.
+1. Place the cubed potatoes in a large pot and cover with cold water.
+Add a pinch of salt and bring to a boil.

-3. In a small bowl whisk together the sour cream, mayonnaise, mustard, salt and pepper.
+4. In a small bowl, whisk together the sour cream, mayonnaise, Dijon mustard, salt, and pepper until smooth.

 Recipe Notes & Tips: